Cherry Hinton

+Cherry Hinton is a village and electoral ward in Cambridge, in the county of Cambridgeshire, England.
+As of the 2021 UK census, the ward's population was 9,343 people.

 History

 The rectangular parish of Cherry Hinton occupies the western corner of Flendish hundred on the south-eastern outskirts of the city of Cambridge.
 (See Hundreds of Cambridgeshire.)
 In 1931 the parish had a population of 1254.
 On 1 April 1934 the parish was abolished and merged with Cambridge.

 Pictures and a description of St Andrew's parish church appear at the Cambridgeshire Churches website.

 There is an entry relating to Cherry Hinton in the Domesday Book: